HyagoOliveira/VisualEffects/README.md

 ### Lit Highlighter Shader

 This shader was created using Shader Graph.
+On your Material Inspector window, click on Shader and select Shader Graphs > Lit Highlighter.

 You can set the Highlighted Color and Power at runtime using the [LitHighlighter](/Runtime/MaterialControllers/LitHighlighter.cs) component.

 ![Lit Highlighter Shader](/Docs~/LitHighlighterShader.png "Lit Highlighter Shader")

 ### Outline Shader

 There are two versions for this shader: a Simple Lit and Unlit.
 All of them were created using HLSL and should be used only in the URP.
+On your Material Inspector window, click on Shader and select ActionCode > Outline > Simple Lit or Unlit.

 You can set the Outlined Color and Thickness at runtime using the [Outline](/Runtime/MaterialControllers/Outline.cs) component.

 ![Outline Shader](/Docs~/OutlineShader.png "Outline Shader")